PlatonicGerm/blog/writeups/jangow/index.md

 2021-12-21 19:49:37 (70,7 MB/s) - “40839.c” salvo [4814/4814]
 ```

 Now we can compile the exploit and give it a try.
+For some reason, it appeared the exploit did hang, however if we could just break-out of the command using `CTRL-Z` and still check if it was successful.

 ```bash
 jangow01@jangow01:~$ gcc -pthread 40839.c -lcrypt